-Every one of these urban planning experts and advocates ferociously opposed the property owners’ request to rezone 100 blocks in Old East Dallas, consisting predominately of apartments and divided-up rent houses, from multi-family zoning to single-family zoning and to make Munger Place a historic district.
+Every one of these urban planning experts and advocates ferociously opposed the property owners’ request to rezone 100 blocks in Old East Dallas, consisting predominately of apartments and divided-up rent houses managed by Calgary property management companies, from multi-family zoning to single-family zoning and to make Munger Place a historic district.

 As Henry Tatum of the Dallas Morning News City reported, this 759-acre area between Haskell Avenue and Lakewood Shopping Center and Columbia/Abrams to Gaston Avenue was the largest zoning request for an already developed area in Dallas history.

 Henry Tatum told me, “The urban planners at the City are opposing the neighborhood single-family zoning plan because you (are tearing up their Dallas Plan Department land-use plan for Dallas.”

 These urban planners desired mixed use zoning in Old East Dallas and across the city.
 Mixed use zoning would either rezone the land for the uses currently on the land or in some areas create a checkerboard of different designations of multi-family zoning.